OWASP/owasp-summit-2017/Outcomes/Owasp-Top-10-2017/Owasp-Top-10-2017.md

 There will be a second data call, ending on August 25.
 If you can provide data in the same format as found here (https://github.com/OWASP/Top10/blob/master/2017/datacall/OWASP%20Top%2010%20-%202017%20Data%20Call-Public%20Release.xlsx), that would be great.
 We are looking for large and small data sets - tool or human driven, we want it all.
 We will get that out widely once I have a a chance to talk it over with Foundation Staff.
 I will reach out to those who have volunteered recently, but there will be a widespread and coordinated social media blitz once we're ready to do it.
 I want this to be a trial run for the OWASP Top 10 2020 data collection so we can learn from it as well.

-Andrew van der Stock will work with Brian Glas to define a set of 5-10 "on the cusp" / forward looking inclusions and let the community decide the fate of A7 / A10.
+I will work with Brian Glas to define a set of 5-10 "on the cusp" / forward looking inclusions and let the community decide the fate of A7 / A10.
 Depending on the risk rating of the issues that are likely to be considered (XXE, Serialization, etc.) may mean A7 and A10 move around a bit.

-Thirdly, Andrew will work with Brian Glas and others to help define not only the final weighting for 2017, but some interesting questions for the 2020 data call, so basically, what could be done better for next time.
+Thirdly, I will work with Brian Glas and others to help define not only the final weighting for 2017, but some interesting questions for the 2020 data call, so basically, what could be done better for next time.
 We have agreed in this session, it's too late to change the data collection as we've already collected a lot of data.

 Finally, we decided on a deadline for the next release of the OWASP Top 10 2017 - late November, just before Thanksgiving.
 I will try to get it out the week before.
 This drives various dates before then.
 We are looking for a relatively final release candidate in October to make sure that the data has had time to be analysed and included.